“Enough is enough” Flint protestors declare in “March for our Lives” rally against gun violence

 “To steal a line from Barney Frank [the retired Massachusetts congressman] it makes no sense that you’re only pro-life from conception to birth,” Margaret Snow said.

-Zoe Zimmerman, 15, from Fenton High School said, “I don’t think it’s right that a group of 17 kids can be shot by one person and we’re allowed by just buy a gun out of nowhere.
+Zoe Simmerman, 15, from Fenton High School said, “I don’t think it’s right that a group of 17 kids can be shot by one person and we’re allowed by just buy a gun out of nowhere.
 It’s time for a change.”
-Her brother Arlo Zimmerman, 18, said he came to the rally to advocate for the ban of assault weapons for public use.
+Her brother Arlo Simmerman, 18, said he came to the rally to advocate for the ban of assault weapons for public use.

 “We’re here to protest guns,” Daniel Agar, 24, Flint, a recent grad of UM-Flint, declared simply.
 Sierra Dennis, 21, graduating this spring from UM-Flint added, “We just want change– it’s disturbing what’s happening in this country and it’s been going on too long.
 We shouldn’t have to wait any longer.”